Tutorial: Keypad Interfacing#

 Keypad Scanning Methods#

-Keypad scanning is the process of detecting whether a key is being pressed.
-This is done by scanning one row or one column at a time — either approach can be used.
-The scanning process is typically performed repeatedly at a fixed rate to continuously check for key presses.
+Keypad scanning is all about figuring out if a key is being pressed.
+This is achieved by checking one row or one column at a time — either method works just fine.
+The scanning happens repeatedly at a set rate, allowing for constant monitoring of key presses.

-There are two common approaches for keypad scanning:
+There are two common methods for keypad scanning:

 • Column-wire scanning: